recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 * An existing Stripe account with Stripe Elements enabled.
 * A functional implementation of Stripe Payment Element (or Card Element) is required prior to following this guide.
 * This guide focuses on Recurly’s V3 API.
-Refer to the [Developer Hub](https://recurly.com/developers/api/) for more details.
+Refer to the [API Rerefence Hub](https://recurly.com/developers/api/) for more details.

 ***